 Jack Dyer plays for Police’s premiership team in the Wednesday League.
 Dyer, who had not played in Richmond’s game against Hawthorn due to a poisoned leg suffered as a result of an injury during State game in August.
 He will not play again this season.

 Richmond losses to Essendon in the final round and therefore fails to make the finals for the first time since 1927.
 Richmond had lost the last six games of the season.

 Jack Titus kicks five goals against Essendon to bring his season’s tally to 83 and equal his club record.

 4 Richmond officials- Charlie Callander, Lou Cameron, Bob Duvall, and George McHutcheson are enlisted to help the Melbourne Football Club during their finals campaign.
 Melbourne are coached by former Richmond player "Checker" Hughes, and their secretary is former Richmond Secretary Percy Page.

 Dick Harris is presented with the Burnley Theatre’s most popular player prize.

 The Cubs defeat Northcote, the VFA’s premier team in an exhibition match in Stawell.
 Senior players Percy Bentley, Stan Judkins, _Symons and William Wells played with the Cubs.

-Percy Bentley captains the VFL against the VFA at night at Olympic Park.
+Percy Bentley captains the VFL against the VFA at night at Olympic Park, in aid of the Prince Henry's Hospital Sportsman Ward Fund.
 Jack Titus and Ray Martin also played for the League.

 The Cubs hold their fifth reunion.